byleonardlim/byleonardlim-web/content/case-studies/project-1.md

 This isn't just Allison's problem.
 Across audit firms, professionals drown in information scattered across platforms and formats — client details, meeting notes, and evidence documents living in digital diaspora.
 Every fragment contains gold for the final report, but mining it?
 That's the real work.

-Before clients see anything polished, audit teams burn a full day just assembling a readable draft where precious hours spent hunting and gathering rather than analyzing and advising.

 ## Fast and Factually Correct
-"The ask is simple—we need a way to trace findings back to their original source," says Allison.
+"The ask is simple — we need a way to trace findings back to their original source," says Allison.
 Client questions and partner reviews demand instant evidence to back up every claim.

 ![Test Image](/assets/images/case-studies/project-1/test-image.png)

 When engagements grow complex, team members must become reference librarians on the fly, pulling precise citations from a digital labyrinth of documents.
 For each finding, Allison needs to recall exactly which file, which page, which paragraph contains the supporting evidence.

 As engagements balloon with data, this mental mapping becomes unsustainable.
-What should be a simple "here's where we found this" turns into a frustrating treasure hunt through folders and files—the digital equivalent of searching for a specific sentence in a library without an index.
+What should be a simple "here's where we found this" turns into a frustrating treasure hunt through folders and files — the digital equivalent of searching for a specific sentence in a library without an index.

 ## Acheive The First 40% in Minutes